broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

+# 3.0.5
+2024-01-10 (Date of Last Commit)

+* Increased memory for MergeStarOutputs in StarAlign.wdl, RunEmptyDrops in RunEmptyDrops.wdl, OptimusH5ad in H5adUtils.wdl and GeneMetrics in Metrics.wdl

 # 3.0.4
-2024-01-10 (Date of Last Commit)
+2024-01-05 (Date of Last Commit)

 * Added new functionality to the ATAC workflow for paired-tag data, including the option for SnapATAC to pull cell barcodes from the BB tag of the BAM
 * Modified the STARsoloFastq task in the StarAlign.wdl so STARsolo can run different types of alignments in a single STARsolo command depending on the counting_mode
-* Increased memory for MergeStarOutputs in StarAlign.wdl, RunEmptyDrops in RunEmptyDrops.wdl, OptimusH5ad in H5adUtils.wdl and GeneMetrics in Metrics.wdl

 # 3.0.3
 2023-12-20 (Date of Last Commit)